 Typically, fungal diseases can occur as early-season foliar disease, but continue after flowering.
 Foliar disease reduces photosynthesis, causes leaf drop and affects pod set.

-Soybean fungal diseases include: anthracnose; Septoria leaf spot (brown spot); brown stem rot; charcoal rot; damping-off; powdery mildew; frogeye leaf spot; Fusarium root rot; Phytophthora root and stem rot; Cercospora blight, leaf spot and purple seed stain; Rhizoctonia root rot; Sclerotinia stem rot (white mold); and the fungus leading to sudden death syndrome (SDS).
+Soybean fungal diseases include: anthracnose; Septoria leaf spot (brown spot); brown stem rot; charcoal rot; damping-off; powdery mildew; frogeye leaf spot; Fusarium root rot; Phytophthora root and stem rot; Cercospora blight, leaf spot and purple seed stain; Rhizoctonia root rot; and Sclerotinia stem rot (white mold).

 Best Practices to Manage Soybean Diseases